-If you’re new to running, the weeks of training ahead may seem daunting – read on to find out how to help your TCS London Marathon training go as smoothly as possible.
+If you’re new to marathons, the weeks of training that build up to your 26.2-mile challenge may seem daunting – but they needn't feel that way.
+Read on to find out how to help your TCS London Marathon training go as smoothly as possible.

-Once your doctor’s given you the go ahead, it’s important not to overdo things and train too hard, too fast, in the first few days.
-Jumping straight into a rigorous routine is a common cause of injuries and sore muscles – it’s far better to go for a few walks and gentle jogs first.
+Once your doctor’s given you the go ahead, it’s important not to overdo things – so avoid training too hard and too fast in the first few days.
+Jumping straight into a rigorous routine is a common cause of injuries and muscles.

-A great starting point is to spend 30 minutes walking or jogging, four times a week.
-When you feel comfortable with this, start setting yourself distances or times as goals to work towards – for example, running for a mile without stopping, or running at the same pace for 20 minutes.
+A great way to prepare for your training is to spend 30 minutes walking or jogging, four times a week.
+When you feel comfortable with this, start setting yourself distance or time goals to work towards – for example, running for a mile without stopping, or running at the same pace for 20 minutes.

-Once you’ve done four to eight weeks of steady running, you should be ready to start our beginner’s training plan.
+Once you’ve done a few weeks of steady running, you should be ready to start our beginner’s training plan...

-From a gentle start, your training routine will begin to develop at a natural, healthy pace.
+Following a gentle start, your training routine should develop at a natural, healthy pace.
 If you’re finding it hard to train alone, consider teaming up with other runners in your area – you’ll benefit from the added support and motivation they can offer, especially on chilly mornings and dark winter evenings!
-Now you’ve started, you need to keep motivated – the tips below should help...